Skip to Content

 Activity 1 (Milkweed & Blooming Plant Survey)

-Do I count record all blooming plant species, even it seems unlikely that an adult monarch will use it as a nectar source?
+Do I record all blooming plant species, even it seems unlikely that an adult monarch will use it as a nectar source?

 Yes, record all blooming plant species for Activity 1 (excluding grass species).
 The IMMP protocol does not filter data during data collection.
 All blooming plant information is useful (especially to species beyond monarchs), and can be filtered by researchers later if it is found that a particular species of plant is not used by monarchs.
 You may include blooming shrubs if they are rooted in your subplots.